Can Working Part-Time Affect My Social Security Disability Claim?

 - workers’ compensation

-It’s easy to see that applying for SSDI can be a very difficult task involving many details and situations.
+It’s easy to see how applying for SSDI can be a very difficult task involving many details and situations.

 If you apply for SSDI and have been denied, just remember that it’s very common.
 Up to 70% of initial claims are denied nationwide.
 This means that more than half of claims get turned down each day!

 If you’ve been denied SSDI for any reason, or know someone who has, please download our free report, Your Survival Guide to the Disability Appeals Process.
-This report was written and provided to help you understand your options and the level of ease the appeals process can actually be.
-The hopeful result after your read this report is that you can access the disability insurance you need and deserve.
+We wrote this report to help you understand your options and see how easy the appeals process can actually be.